Can CBD oil help dogs with cancer?

 Can CBD help dogs with cancer?

-CBD can be used as a supplementary therapy to support your dog’s treatment.
-It can be prescribed to help treat the symptoms of cancer, as an adjunct to conventional forms of medication or treatment, or where those conventional methods have failed.
+CBD can be prescribed to help treat the symptoms of cancer, as an adjunct to conventional forms of medication or treatment, or where those conventional methods have failed.

 Research has shown that CBD can help treat inflammation and pain – two common symptoms in cancer patients.